-Tips on how to choose a responsible Wildlife Volunteering program or holiday.
+Tips on how to choose a responsible Wildlife Volunteering Project or animal volunteering holiday.

-Visiting Wildlife reserves and sancturies can be a highlight of of your vacation or volunteer stay, but keep in mind that there are a number of do’s and don’ts that can ensure your stay has a positive impact on the long term well being of the native species of a country.
+Visiting volunteer wildlife projects, such as wildlife reserves and sanctuaries can be a highlight of of your vacation or volunteer stay, but keep in mind that there are a number of do’s and don’ts that can ensure your stay has a positive impact on the long term well being of the native species of a country.
 Here are some guidelines on how to promote sustainable experiences:

 - We support transparency regarding where animals have come from and why they cannot be released into the wild